bauhuasbadguy/Running-many-oommf-scripts/README.md

 Python module and example shell file for running many oommf files at the same time

-Created by Stuart Bowe and Duncan Parkes
+Created by Stuart Bowe
+Inspired by code by Duncan Parkes

 ###Description